daretogo/awsctx/README.md

+## SSO VARIANT

+This is a fork of the [awsctx](https://github.com/gmolau/awsctx) provided by gmolau, but instead of setting secret access keys it sets sso_session, sso_account_id, sso_role_name, and region.

 # awsctx

 Like [kubectx](https://github.com/ahmetb/kubectx), but for AWS profiles.
 Prompts you to select one of your configured AWS profiles, then sets the default AWS CLI config values based on this profile.